-HLED 500/Workshop in Health Education
+HLED 500/Workshop in Health Education 1-3 cr.

 An in-depth study of highly specialized topics of recent origin, with emphasis on application to health education programs and improvement of teaching effectiveness.
 Only open to students currently enrolled as a TCNJ graduate student.